chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [TAPAS: Thermal- and Power-Aware Scheduling for LLM Inference in Cloud Platforms](https://arxiv.org/abs/2501.02600): seems a Practical work in engineering?
 Take into account temperature and power consumption
 - [ ] [ThunderServe: High-performance and Cost-efficient LLM Serving in Cloud Environments](https://mlsys.org/virtual/2025/poster/3005): a novel scheduling algorithm, which optimizes the deployment plan of LLM serving to accommodate the heterogeneous resource and network bandwidth conditions in cloud environments, and fluctuating online conditions

-- [x] ⭐ [MegaScale-Infer: Serving Mixture-of-Experts at Scale with Disaggregated Expert Parallelism](https://arxiv.org/abs/2504.02263): we can learn for the expert-attention disaggregation
+- [x] ⭐ [MegaScale-Infer: Serving Mixture-of-Experts at Scale with Disaggregated Expert Parallelism](https://arxiv.org/abs/2504.02263): we can learn for the expert-attention disaggregation, accepted by SIGCOMM'25
 - [ ] [SkyServe: Serving AI Models across Regions and Clouds with Spot Instances](https://dl.acm.org/doi/abs/10.1145/3689031.3717459): seems subsequent work on spotserve, serve AI models over a mixture of spot and on-demand replicas, EuroSys'25
 - [ ] [Past-Future Scheduler for LLM Serving under SLA Guarantees](https://dl.acm.org/doi/abs/10.1145/3676641.3716011): efficient requests scheduler via considering the historical distribution of request output lengths and calculating memory occupancy at each future time point, and the framework LightLLM
 - [ ] [Deferred prefill for throughput maximization in LLM inference](https://dl.acm.org/doi/abs/10.1145/3721146.3721962): looks a bit counter-intuitive